agalue/opennms-drift-kubernetes/README.md

 * Explore a `PostgreSQL` solution like [Spilo/Patroni](https://patroni.readthedocs.io/en/latest/) using the [Postgres Operator](https://postgres-operator.readthedocs.io/en/latest/), to understand how to build a HA Postgres.
 * Build a VPC with the additional security groups using Terraform.
 Then, use `--vpc` and `--node-security-groups` when calling `kops create cluster`, as explained [here](https://github.com/kubernetes/kops/blob/master/docs/run_in_existing_vpc.md).
 * Add a `StatefulSet` for OpenNMS `Sentinel` forcing the Core OpenNMS to only handle telemetry data through `telemetryd`, leaving the flows processing to `Sentinel`.
-* Use the bleeding-edge release of OpenNMS to remove ActiveMQ in favor of Kafka